gelcreative/gel-site-gatsby-netlify-cms/src/pages/blog/2019-10-23-what-is-a-brand.md

 ---
 templateKey: blog-post
-title: What is a brand?
+title: What is a Brand?
 author: Shannon Ambeau
 date: 2019-10-23T13:25:47.071Z
 featured_image: